 Typically, certificate programs contain courses that cover the basic principles and strategies used by systems analysts in the field.
 Certificate programs are often for manufacturer-specific computer systems and involve in-depth training in the layout, design, and configuration of said system.
 Some of these courses include:

 - Information systems design and development

 Employment Prospects and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS), individuals who hold bachelor's degrees in computer science or related fields can become computer systems analysts.
-The number of jobs in this field was expected to increase 22% between 2010 and 2020, which is above average compared to other occupations.
-The BLS notes that computer systems analysts earned median annual wages of $79,680 as of May 2012.
+The number of jobs in this field was expected to grow 21% from 2014 to 2024, much faster than the overall average.
+The BLS notes that computer systems analysts earned a median annual wage of $85,800 as of May 2015.